 Working Papers

-Malleability of Educational Aspirations: A Networked Field Experiment in 45 Mexican High Schools link
+Malleability of Educational Aspirations: A Networked Field Experiment in 45 Mexican High Schools arXiv

-ACIPS: A Framework for Evaluating Patient Perception in the Introduction of AI-Enabled Healthcare link
+IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare PDF

 Public-private good provision in the presence of self-interest, altruism, and peer effects. link